Server-Samurai-s/FlexForce/README.md

 6. **Verify Notification**:
    * Confirm the notification appears on the device with the correct title and body.
+---

+ ## 🔐 Setting up Fingerprint Authentication in FlexForce

+Follow these steps to enable and set up fingerprint authentication in FlexForce:

+### Step 1: Device Prerequisites

+1. **Check Device Compatibility**:
+   - Ensure your Android device has a fingerprint sensor and runs Android 6.0 or higher.
+   - Register at least one fingerprint in the device settings under **Settings > Security > Fingerprint** (or **Biometrics**).

+### Step 2: Enable Fingerprint Authentication in FlexForce

+1. **Open FlexForce and Log In**:
+   - Launch FlexForce and log in with your email and password.

+2. **Enable Fingerprint in Settings**:
+   - Go to the **Settings** page and enable **Fingerprint Authentication** for future logins.

+### Step 3: Test Fingerprint Authentication

+1. **Attempt Login with Fingerprint**:
+   - Ensure a fingerprint is registered on the device, then try logging in with fingerprint authentication.

+2. **Handle Errors**:
+   - For issues like fingerprint not recognized or authentication errors, ensure permissions are granted, and the device’s fingerprint sensor is clean and functional.

+### Troubleshooting

+- **Re-enable Fingerprint if Removed**: If a user removes their fingerprint from the device, FlexForce may prompt them to re-enable fingerprint authentication.
+- **Sensor and Permission Issues**: Confirm permissions for biometrics are enabled in the app’s device settings.

+---

+These steps provide a straightforward guide for setting up and using fingerprint authentication in FlexForce.

 ## 🏃 Getting Started
 1. Clone the repository from GitHub: